 speaker

 President and Chief Executive Officer

 Yeah, great question.
-I think maybe the first example is the subsea business.
-I think there have been times where the longer cycle or subsea just was out of favor and there was more focus on US land.
-I think we are seeing really the opposite now.
-We are seeing really strong momentum.
-I think our bookings in subsea was the best bookings quarter in five quarters or so.
-So I think that was really encouraging.
-So that is part of how we do it.
-If you think about our subsea business, typically it is Eastern Hemisphere related or South America, so that is going well.
-We are expanding our down hole business line into the Middle East.
-Those efforts started obviously a few years ago.
-They are continuing and we still see good results there.
+I think maybe the first example is the subsea business, right?
+I think there's There have been times where the longer cycle or subsea just was out of favor and there was more focus on U.S. land.
+I think we're seeing really the opposite now.
+We're seeing really strong momentum.
+I think our bookings in subsea was that we had the best bookings quarter in five quarters or so.
+So I think that was really, really encouraging.
+So that's part of how we do it.
+Again, if you think about our subsea business, typically it's eastern hemisphere business. related or South America, so that's going well.
+We also, you know, we are expanding our downhole business line into, you know, into the Middle East.
+You know, those efforts started, you know, obviously a few years ago.
+They're continuing, and we still see good results there.

+speaker